GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 **Artificial Surfaces (AS)**

 Misclassification occurs with natural surfaces, particularly in the arid and semi-arid regions, open cut mine sites, salt lakes and pans, sand dunes and beaches.
 This is attributed to similarities in the variance of spectral signatures over a year.
 Misclassification occurs in some cultivated areas attributable to the predominance of sparse vegetation or when land is left fallow for most of the year.
-The current temporal variance mask is 250 m in spatial resolution, compared to the 30 m land cover product, resulting in artefacts appearing in the land cover from the masking process.
-In addition, urban areas with an area less than 250 m are often excluded.
 Cloud and data quality issues can lead to incorrect assignment of other land cover classes to AS such as in south-west Tasmania.

 **Natural Surfaces (NS)**